The federal energy tax credits have expired

 • • 14-20 SEER efficiency

-This comprehensive guide compares mini-splits and central air across every critical factor: installation requirements, costs, efficiency, zoning capabilities, aesthetics, and maintenance.
+This complete guide compares mini-splits and central air across every critical factor: installation requirements, costs, efficiency, zoning capabilities, aesthetics, and maintenance.
 By the end, you'll know exactly which system makes sense for your home.

 Mini-Split vs Central Air: Complete Comparison Table

-[VERIFY] Here's a side-by-side comparison of the key metrics between mini-splits and central air systems:
+Here's a side-by-side comparison of the key metrics between mini-splits and central air systems:

 Feature